asitaslan/TuristikMekan/README.md

-# TuristikMekan
+# Web Site
-Turistik Mekan Paylasma Web Sitesi
+Users can sign up and share posts.
+They can comment and rate others' posts